20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 4. Complex numbers
 5. Post hoc differentiation

-## 1.1 What's the derivative of a modulus?
+## 1.1 What's the derivative of the modulo operator?

 There are two useful ways to look at the derivative of the modulo function